enterspeedhq/enterspeed-docs/docs/reference/js/route.md

 # Route

 :::info
-JavaScript schemas are still in preview, contact us if would like to try it out.
+JavaScript schemas are still in preview.
+Contact us if you would like to try it out.
 :::

 The `route` method is where you define how you fetch the generated view from the [delivery API](/api#tag/Delivery)